cvilsmeier/moni/README.md

     beat <watchdogId> [interval]
         Send a heartbeat.
 If interval is not specified, moni sends one heartbeat and exits.
-If interval is specified, moni will stay in the background and send heartbeats in that interval
+If interval is specified, moni will stay in the background and send heartbeats in that interval.
+        Min. interval is 5m.

     machines
         List machines.